whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/Dashboards.md

 ![](https://opengraph.githubassets.com/97ed1177dfdaeb1df23781223d65e92f5da62e1de3dc67bac8d1036625d92fcb/tomershvueli/homepage)

-[tomershvueli/homepage: A simple, standalone, self-hosted PHP page that is your window to your server and the web.](https://github.com/tomershvueli/homepage) - A simple, standalone, self-hosted PHP page that is your window to your server and the web.  - tomershvueli/homepage: A simple, standalone, self-hosted PHP page that is your window to your server an...
+[tomershvueli/homepage: A simple, standalone, self-hosted PHP page that is your window to your server and the web.](https://github.com/tomershvueli/homepage) - A simple, standalone, self-hosted PHP page that is your window to your server and the web.  - tomershvueli/homepage: A simple, standalone, self-hosted PHP page that is your window to your server an…

 2022-01-28T14:49:22.538Z